mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 # Goals

-To create Ukrainian monopoly, add educational component for people about investment and basic money rules
+To create Ukrainian monopoly, add educational component about investment and basic money rules for society

 # Values
 * Open-minded